NU-IDEAS-Lab/grex/README.md

 Installation is simple, but prerequisites must first be installed:

- * ROS 2: Follow the official instructions [here](https://docs.ros.org/en/humble/Installation.html) to install **ROS 2 Humble** to your system.
+ * ROS 2: Follow the official instructions [here](https://docs.ros.org/en/jazzy/Installation.html) to install **ROS 2 Humble** to your system.
 Use the **desktop-full** variant, which includes the Gazebo simulator.

    * Install the `Eclipse Cyclone DDS` middleware for ROS.
 We use this because the default middleware currently causes [problems](https://github.com/ros2/ros2/issues/1253) in our application.
      ```bash
-     apt install ros-humble-rmw-cyclonedds-cpp
+     apt install ros-jazzy-rmw-cyclonedds-cpp
      ```
      The above will install Cyclone DDS for Ubuntu.
 Adapt as needed for your system.

    * Install other ROS 2 packages.
      ```bash
-     apt install ros-dev-tools ros-humble-turtlebot3* ros-humble-navigation2*
+     apt install ros-dev-tools ros-jazzy-turtlebot3* ros-jazzy-navigation2*
      ```
      Adapt as needed for your system.